evidence-dev/evidence/sites/docs/pages/index.md

 # What is Evidence?

+This is a test change, do not merge it.

 Evidence is an open source framework for building data products with SQL - things like reports, decision-support tools, and embedded dashboards.
 It's a code-driven alternative to drag-and-drop BI tools.

 This docs site is an Evidence app.